frederic-bousefsaf/ippg-lightness_segmentation/README.md

 ## Usage
 A test sample is available  [here](https://drive.google.com/open?id=17l_MJVqw4F9cQpcJ-_wFmFNr3bdZNtw9) (sample_front.zip).
 The folder contains the time vector along with uncompressed images.
-Please remove the file `time.txt` from the folder before testing.
-Upon execution of `ippg_lightness_segmentation.py`.
-The program first displays a GUI.
+Please remove the file `times.txt` from the folder before testing.
+The program first displays a GUI upon execution of `ippg_lightness_segmentation.py`.
 The folder containing only the raw images can be selected.
 PPG signals with best signal-to-noise ratio is automatically displayed at the end of the procedure (see the example below).

 ![Alt text](illustrations/results.png?raw=true "Results computed from the sample data")